apache/nuttx/configs/sabre-6quad/README.txt

 These instructions all assume that you have built NuttX with debug symbols enabled.
-When debugging the nuttx.bin file on the SD card, it is also assumed the the nuttx ELF file with the debug symbol addresses is from the same build so that the symbols match up.
+When debugging the nuttx.bin file on the SD card, it is also assumed the nuttx ELF file with the debug symbol addresses is from the same build so that the symbols match up.

 Debugging the NuttX image on the SD card